aengelke/carchase2/docs/textgeneration.md

 On every update of the car's position, the dispatch thread will be notified check whether a situation matches and to dispatch it.
 If there are two or more situations matching, the first, which offers a continuation to the current sentence will be chosen.
-If there are upcoming sentences, and the duration of these sentences is longer than 2 seconds, all optional sentences will be revoked. _In future, continuations will also be appended, if there is a break of some seconds.
-Furthermore, if a text is revoked, it will be replaced with one message of a lower information level, which is designed to be shorter._
+If there are upcoming sentences all optional sentences will be revoked.
+Otherwise, it will be replaced with one message of a lower information level, which is designed to be shorter.
+_In future, continuations will also be appended, if there is a break of some seconds. _